 Atkins and White convinced public television station WGBH to carry the concert on short notice, but convincing James Brown took some doing.
 Due to a non-compete agreement relating to an upcoming televised concert, Brown stood to lose roughly $60,000 if his Boston show were televised.
 Ever the savvy businessman, James Brown made his financial needs known to Mayor White, who made the very wise decision to meet them.

 The broadcast of Brown’s concert had the exact effect it was intended to, as Boston saw less crime that night than would be expected on a perfectly normal Friday in April.
 There was a moment, however, when it appeared that the plan might backfire.
-As a handful of young, male fans—most, but not all of them black—began climbing on stage mid-concert, white Boston policemen began forcefully pushing them back.
+As a handful of young, male fans began climbing on stage mid-concert, white Boston policemen began forcefully pushing them back.
 Sensing the volatility of the situation, Brown urged the cops to back away from the stage, then addressed the crowd.
 “Wait a minute, wait a minute now WAIT!”
 Brown said.
 “Step down, now, be a gentleman….Now I asked the police to step back, because I think I can get some respect from my own people.”

 Brown successfully restored order while keeping the police away from the crowd, and continued the successful peacekeeping concert in honor of the slain Dr. King on this day in 1968.